-EPA 870000+ Last 3 digits below Criteria HCPCS Code Modifier Do Not Bill With 052 Restart 36-month oxygen capped rental when meeting one of the following criteria: The initial provider is no longer providing oxygen equipment or services.
-RR • The initial provider's Core Provider Agreement with the agency is terminated or expires. • The client moves to an area that is not part of the provider's service area.
+EPA 870000+ last 3 digits below Criteria HCPCS Code Modifier Do not bill with 052 Restart 36-month oxygen capped rental when meeting one of the following criteria: The initial provider is no longer providing oxygen equipment or services.
+The initial provider's Core Provider Agreement with HCA is terminated or expires.
+The client moves to an area that is not part of the provider's service area.
 (This applies to Medicaid-only clients.)
+The client moves into a permanent residential setting.
+A pediatric client is transferred to an adult provider.
+RR 052 Restart 36-month oxygen capped rental when meeting one of the following criteria: The initial provider is no longer providing oxygen equipment or services.
+The initial provider's Core Provider Agreement with HCA is terminated or expires.
+The client moves to an area that is not part of the provider's service area.
+(This applies to Medicaid-only clients.)
+The client moves into a permanent residential setting.
+A pediatric client is transferred to an adult provider.
+RR

-The client moves into a permanent residential setting.A pediatric client is transferred to an adult provider.
-900 Nebulizer with compressor.
-Use this EPA for clients who do not meet the clinical criteria (in Does the agency cover nebulizers and related compressors?), but who have a diagnosis of acute bronchiolitis, or acute bronchitis requiring the administration of nebulized medications.
+EPA 870000+ last 3 digits below Criteria HCPCS Code Modifier Do not bill with 900 Nebulizer with compressor.
+Use this EPA for clients who do not meet the clinical criteria (in Does HCA cover nebulizers and related compressors?), but who have a diagnosis of acute bronchiolitis, or acute bronchitis requiring the administration of nebulized medications.
 E0570 NU E0500